bleachchyxo/ArtixLinux/Installation.md

 We are going to start by deleting all the partitions on `sdx` using `fdisk` and creating new partitions.
 The first partition must be at least `+1G`, the second partition must be at least `+30G` and the last partition will be using the rest of the disk.

-To be able to use these partitions we are going to convert them into `ext4` by running the next command on every partition:
+To be able to use these partitions we are going to create a file system on each one.
+If your system runs on `BIOS/Legacy` you will need to use `ext4` on each partition;

     mkfs.ext4 /dev/sdx1
+    mkfs.ext4 /dev/sdx2
+    mkfs.ext4 /dev/sdx3

+But if your system runs on `UEFI` you basically do the same just make sure to use `FAT32` on the first partition;

+    mkfs.fat -F32 /dev/sdx1
     mkfs.ext4 /dev/sdx2
     mkfs.ext4 /dev/sdx3

 ## Mounting directories on the partitons